-Once the fertility doctor has determined that the eggs are mature and ready to be retrieved; as well as the endometrial lining ready for transfer, the intended mother is scheduled for egg retrieval — in which the clinical team will guide a tiny, pliable catheter into the donor to retrieve the egg.
+Once our partnered fertility doctor has determined that the eggs are mature and ready to be retrieved; as well as the endometrial lining ready for transfer, the intended mother is scheduled for egg retrieval — in which the fertility clinic’s medical team will guide a tiny, pliable catheter into the donor to retrieve the egg.

 Gentle suction is used to aspirate the fluid and egg into the test tube.
-Our expert embryologist examines the fluid under a microscope for the presence of the mature eggs.
+The expert embryologist will examine the fluid under a microscope for the presence of the mature eggs.